Stephen Hasner | Workers' Compensation | July 17, 2018

 If you are ever injured by an act of workplace violence, you can be entitled to compensation from workers’ compensation.
 In addition, if you lost a loved one in a workplace attack, you may be able to obtain death benefits through the workers’ compensation program.
 The Bureau of Labor Statistics (BLS) reports that there were 500 homicides reported in workplaces in 2016 in the United States.
 Many involved robberies, patients, students, or coworkers, but this shocking number illustrates that mass shootings are far from the only threat of violence when you go to work.

-Call an Atlanta Workers’ Compensation Law Firm as Soon as Possible
+Call an Atlanta Workers’ Compensation Lawyer at Hasner Law PC as Soon as Possible

-Hasner Law wants everyone to stay safe at their jobs, and we hope you never have to go through the trauma of a violent attack at work.
-If you do suffer any type of workplace injury, we are ready to assist you.
-Please call 678-888-4878 or contact us using our online form.
+Hasner Law PC wants everyone to stay safe at their jobs, and we hope you never have to go through the trauma of a violent attack at work.
+If you do suffer any type of workplace injury in Georgia, we are ready to assist you.